“Getting Your Little Ones off to a Great Start”

 - We pay close attention to your child’s individual Attention Span and Limits.
 We will get as much done at each visit as possible, but we don’t want to exceed their limits: “win the battle, but lose the war”, resulting in avoidance of the dentist later in life.
 You know as parents that your child’s resilience and attention span can vary from day-to-day and even moment –to-moment.
 We respect that.
 If we lose cooperation, It may be necessary to come back another day to complete the treatment, so that we can keep your child’s dental experience positive.

-By getting to know you and your child, we can develop a relationship that will enable us to take the very best care of your child and create a POSITIVE association with their dental health and treatment..
-Call Dr. Dr. Nancy Holm today, at 952-435-3335
+By getting to know you and your child, we can develop a relationship that will enable us to take the very best care of your child and create a POSITIVE association with their dental health and treatment.
+Call Allen & Holm - Family and Cosmetic Dentistry today, at 952-435-3335